Dwhite77/CSV-Migration-Project/README.md

 ## Testing <a name="testing"><a/>

-During various phases of development there has been a number of JUnit tests that have been carried out, here are couple from various sections of the application.
+During various phases of development there has been a number of JUnit tests that have been carried out, here are a couple from various sections of the application.

 ```java
 @Test